Submitted, in review or accepted

-Myers-Smith, IH et al. Eighteen years of ecological monitoring reveals multiple lines of evidence for tundra vegetation change.
-In review at Ecological Monographs (submitted 31 Jan.
+Myers-Smith IH, et al. Eighteen years of ecological monitoring reveals multiple lines of evidence for tundra vegetation change.
+In revision at Ecological Monographs (submitted 31 Jan.
 2018; ECM18-0017).

 Thomas HD, IH Myers-Smith, et al. Traditional plant functional groups poorly explain plant trait variation in the tundra biome.
-In revision at Global Ecology and Biogeography (submitted 20 Sep.
-2017; GEB-2017-0415)
+Accepted at Global Ecology and Biogeography (GEB-2017-0415).

-Bowler et al. IH Myers-Smith.
+Bowler D, et al. IH Myers-Smith.
 The geography of the Anthropocene differs between the land and the sea.
-In revision at Nature Communications (NCOMMS-17-27483-T)
+In revision at Nature Communications (NCOMMS-17-27483-T).

 Nielsen SS, AD Bjorkman, IH Myers-Smith, UA Treier, AS Barfod, S Normand.
 Establishment of Salix arctica in the High Arctic is driven by summer warming and local environmental conditions.
 In revision at Polar Biology (POBI-D-17-00262).